Jem (singer): 2010–2016: Other projects and Beachwood Canyon

-In January 2015, it was announced that the album would be released within the year; it was not.
-In January 2016, Jem published on her Facebook page the first photoshoots of the Beachwood Canyon era and announced the official release of the album for spring 2016.
+After numerous delays, in January 2016, Jem published the first photoshoots for the Beachwood Canyon album on her Facebook page and announced the official release of the album for spring 2016.
 The first single "Beachwood Canyon" was released on 1 July.
-On 5 August 2016, the album was released digitally worldwide while vinyl, CD and limited edition bundles were released on 30 August.
+On 5 August 2016, the album was released digitally worldwide.

 Musical style

-Jem's musical style is varied and encompasses genres such as trip hop, electronica, pop rock and new wave, with critics often associating her with other female British musicians Dido and Beth Orton.
+Jem's musical style is varied and encompasses genres such as trip hop, electronica, pop rock and new wave, with critics often associating her with other female musicians Dido and Beth Orton.